 Hearing Sessions Venue and Timetable

 Hearing Sessions commenced at 09.30 am on Tuesday 20th November within the Council Chamber of Hart District Offices, Harlington Way, Fleet, GU51 4AE.
 The hearings closed on Tuesday 18th December.
-The Council is now awaiting the Inspector's report in early February.

 An Agenda covering the resumption of Matter 1 and Matter 2 on the 13th December was prepared by the Inspector.

 The following written statements were received in response to the Inspector's Matters & Issues.